 - Temperature: If your child has a fever (a temperature of 100.0 F. or greater) they should remain at home until they have been fever free for a full 24 hours without giving any fever, reducing medication and they have returned to their typical behavior.
 It is important for you to take your child's temperature before giving the fever-reducing medicine. - Vomiting and/or diarrhea: Your child should remain at home until they have been without any episodes of vomiting or diarrhea for a full 24 hours and have resumed a typical diet.
-If your child has had any of these symptoms during the night she/he should not be sent to school the following day. - Taking antibiotics at home: Your child should remain at home for at least 24 hours after starting antibiotics.
-This includes (but not limited to) taking antibiotics for strep throat, pink eye, respiratory infections or any other type of infection that requires antibiotics. - Cold symptoms: Runny noses are a fact of life with little ones.
+If your child has had any of these symptoms during the night she/he should not be sent to school the following day. - Taking antibiotics at home: According to the Ohio Department of Health, your child should remain at home for at least 24 hours after starting antibiotics.
+This includes (but not limited to) taking antibiotics for strep throat, pink eye, respiratory infections or any other type of infection that requires antibiotics.
+Many pediatricians' offices will suggest that your child only needs to stay home for 12 hours after starting antibiotics, but we are following ODH recommendations at this time. - Cold symptoms: Runny noses are a fact of life with little ones.
 However if the drainage is thick and green or if your child has a persistent or productive cough please have your child stay home and consider consulting with your child's doctor.
 A constant dry cough can be a sign of more serious respiratory problems and the doctor should be notified. - Redness or discharge in the eyes: Redness of the white part of the eye, burning or itching, yellow or white matter or crusted eyelashes are the signs of pink eye or conjunctivitis.
 This is very contagious.
 Your child should remain at home until she/he has seen the doctor and has been on medication/antibiotics for 24 hours. - Chicken pox: Chicken pox is a skin rash consisting of small blisters, which leave scabs.
 There may or may not be a fever present.
 Children need to remain at home until all blisters have scabbed over, usually 5-7 days after the first appearance of blisters.